LucasSpinosa/LucasSpinosa/README.md

 - 🎓 Software Engineer student at University of Brasília

-- 🖥️ Participating in Oracle Next Education
+- 🖥️ Oracle Next Education alumnus

-- 💻 Interested in front-end web development
+- 💻 Interested in front-end web development and database development

 ## How to reach me